 The Borough Council's property portfolio is valued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year-end; as a minimum, revaluations occur at least once every five years.
 In line with the Code of Practice the Council maintains a valuation programme that concentrates on categories of assets.
 Valuations are undertaken by Wilks, Head and Eve, Chartered Surveyors.
-The properties that were revalued in 2022/23 account for £108.2 million of the gross book value of assets at 31 March 2023.
+The properties that were revalued in 2023/24 account for £85.1 million of the gross book value of assets at 31 March 2024.

-Despite elements of uncertainty at the reporting date, relating to the invasion of Ukraine; changes to the UK and EU relationship; and the continued impact of the pandemic, Wilks, Head and Eve state that property markets are mostly functioning again, with transaction volumes and other relevant evidence at levels where an adequate quantum of market evidence exists upon which to base opinions of value.
+Despite elements of uncertainty at the reporting date, relating to the ongoing situation in Ukraine; changes to the UK and EU relationship; and the Israel and Palestine conflict, Wilks, Head and Eve state that property markets are functioning, with transaction volumes and other relevant evidence at levels where an adequate quantum of market evidence exists upon which to base opinions of value.
 The property valuations are therefore not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation Global Standards.